bustoutsolutions/siesta/index.md

 ### Your socks still on?

-Take a look at AFNetworking’s venerable `UIImageView` utility for asynchronously loading and caching remote images on demand.
+Take a look at AFNetworking’s venerable `UIImageView` extension for asynchronously loading and caching remote images on demand.
 Seriously, go [skim that code](https://github.com/AFNetworking/AFNetworking/blob/master/UIKit%2BAFNetworking/UIImageView%2BAFNetworking.m) and digest all the cool things it does.
 Take a few minutes.
 I’ll wait.
 I’m a README.
 I’m not going anywhere.

 Got it?
 Good.